Last Modified: Tuesday, September 7, 2021 1:42 pm

 Have a question about vaccinations for fall 2021?
 You’ll find the answers here.

 Is the vaccine mandate for both residential and commuter students?

 It is required for all students: residential and commuter students, undergraduate and graduate students.
-The only exceptions are (1) those who are enrolled in fully online degree programs that offer no on-campus instruction, activities, or services and (2) those who qualify under New Jersey law for medical or religious exemptions.
+The only exceptions are (1) those who are enrolled in these fully online degree programs, that offer no on-campus instruction, activities, or services and (2) those who qualify under New Jersey law for medical or religious exemptions.

 What if I don’t want to get vaccinated?